jibenfa/jibenfa.github.com/_posts/2015-02-09-debian-7-e9858de7bdael2tp-ipsec-e7a791e5ada6e4b88ae7bd91e4b880e994aee5ae89e8a385e8849ae69cac.md

 如果结果如下，则ok：

-<pre class="lang:sh decode:true " >Checking your system to see if IPsec got installed and started correctly:
+<pre><code class="language-sh">Checking your system to see if IPsec got installed and started correctly:
 Version check and ipsec on-path [OK]
 Linux Openswan xxx (netkey)
 Checking for IPsec support in kernel [OK]